Smr0303/VRV/README.md

 ## 🧾 Project Description

 A comprehensive Transaction Management API that enables companies to manage, track, and analyze their transactions efficiently.
-The system supports role-based access control with different levels of permissions for administrators, CEOs, and employees and providing real time transaction analytics with summary reports and transaction generation
+The system supports role-based access control with different levels of permissions for administrators, CEOs, and employees and providing real time transaction analytics with summary reports and transaction generation.
+The project is made to demonstrate the implementation of authentication using cookies and jwt token , and authorization by depicting role based access of users.

 ## 🧾 Key Assumptions

 - While using the project first login using Admin test credentials provided below as no seperate Admin dashboard is made .
 So users can register themselves as Admin or at other role using that account
-- The system is designed keeping in mind for a single company having employees with multiple roles (Admin, CEO, Employee, etc.)
+- The system is designed keeping in mind for a single company having employees with multiple roles (Admin, CEO, Manager.)
-- Only company administrators have access to user registration and CRON job management
+- Only company administrators have access to user registration.
+- Administrators and CEOs have privelege to create a transaction.
 - All other features are accessible to all authenticated users within the company
 - Transaction data follows the Flagright Docs Transaction schema with an additional description field

-## 🚀 Deployed Link Remember to login first using Admin credentials [Link](https://flag-right-assesment-w5np.vercel.app/)
+## 🚀 Deployed Link (Remember to login first using Admin credentials) [Link](https://vrv-assignment-five.vercel.app/)
 ## ✨ Features

 ### Core Features

 - [x] Create and Read operations for transactions
+- [x] Toggle the security implemented at frontend for testing purpose
 - [x] Role-based access control
-- [x] Automated transaction generation via CRON job
 - [x] Search and filtering capabilities
 - [x] Transaction reporting and analytics
 - [x] Paginated responses for optimal performance